Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.12/readme.md

 All commits referred the corresponding issue in GitHub, using the #35 tag, as well as a relevant commit message.

+The estimated duration for this US is 12h.

 ## 6. Integration/Demonstration